pmem/pmdk/doc/libpmemobj/pmemobj_tx_add_range.3.md

 + **POBJ_XADD_NO_FLUSH** - skip flush on commit
 when application deals with flushing or uses pmemobj_memcpy_persist)

++ **POBJ_XADD_NO_SNAPSHOT** - added range will not be "snapshotted", i.e. any
+changes made within it during the transaction will not be rolled backed after abort

 **pmemobj_tx_add_range_direct**() behaves the same as **pmemobj_tx_add_range**() with the exception that it operates on virtual memory addresses and not persistent memory objects.
 It takes a "snapshot" of